 I am now using this exceptional herb in my clinic - as it has only very recently become available as a tincture - with wonderful results.
 I wonder why Tulsi isn't more popular in the West as its medicinal properties are incredible, and varied.
-Tulsi is rejuvenating, immune boosting, helps restore our bodies negative reaction to stress, removes fluoride from water, has a wonderful effect on the adrenal glands and cardiovascular and nervous system and is anti-fungal, so is a great herb to treat a candida overgrowth.
+Tulsi is rejuvenating, immune boosting, helps restore our body's negative reaction to stress, removes fluoride from water, has a wonderful effect on the adrenal glands and cardiovascular and nervous systems, and is anti-fungal, so it's a great herb to treat a candida overgrowth.

 Traditionally, many an Indian Grandma relied on a tea made from the leaves of Holy Basil to relieve indigestion and headaches.
 Now the firsts test are showing it might also inhibit breast cancer.
-A tea made of Holy Basil shrunk tumours by reducing their blood supply and stopping their spread.
+A tea made of Holy Basil shrunk tumors by reducing their blood supply and stopping their spread.
 To aid in breast cancer treatment, drink the tea daily.
-(It must be ‘Holy Basil’, not other varieties of basil.)
+(It must be ‘Holy Basil’, not another variety of basil.)
 Pour 2 cups boiling water over 10 to 15 fresh holy basil leaves and steep 5 minutes Remove the leaves before consuming.
 Or get it as a liquid tincture.

-If you grow it yourself at home, add the fresh leaves to your salads, stir fry's, curry and smoothies.
+If you grow it yourself at home, add the fresh leaves to your salad, stir fry, curry and smoothies.
 You probably won’t find Tulsi seeds or plants at your local nursery so ask them to order it for you, or look online.
 You’ll find it in health food stores as a supplement, tea or liquid tincture.

 The important antioxidants saffron contains can help protect our bodies from oxidant-induced stress, cancers, infections and they also act as immune modulators.
 It’s been known to have many therapeutic applications in traditional medicines across the world as it acts as an antiseptic, antidepressant, antioxidant, digestive aid and anti-convulsant.